OK, I know the title should be written: “Should I register my domain name under my name?” The answer is yes. It’s always yes.

-Over the past fifteen plus years I’ve lived horror stories with clients and friends trying to get what’s rightfully theirs back into their ownerships.
+Over the past fifteen plus years, I’ve lived horror stories with clients and friends trying to get what’s rightfully theirs back into their ownership.
 Your domain is your online brand address.
 It should never be down.
-You never want to catch yourself in a situation where your old webmaster, or someone who claimed to be doing you a favor has control of your domain name.
+You never want to catch yourself in a situation where your old webmaster or someone who claimed to be doing you a favor has control of your domain name.
 This will almost always end ugly.

 Before I get into our preferences, I should state that we do not share in revenues of sales from our viewers.
 This is a 100% unbiased article based on our experiences with many of the registrars from whom you can purchase a domain name.

 Domain names are cheap.
 So cheap, in fact, that we recommend to our clients to purchase them for the maximum amount of time they possibly can.
 For example, a domain name through GoDaddy for five years will cost $73.85.
 Better yet, for ten years, $147.90.
 That means for the next ten years, while you’re tending your business, you won’t have to worry about your domain name expiring.

 “My web company offered to buy my domain name for me”

 Even better, I love when companies “throw in” the domain name for free, with the purchase of a website.
 No thanks.
 It’s not worth it later on.
 But if they’re willing to give you complete access, including usernames and passwords, then go for it.
 As long as you are listed as the registrant.
 As long as you control the account and can at anytime login and change the information, including to which server/hosting company the domain name points.

 Under no circumstances should anyone other than you or the officers of your company be the sole names and email addresses listed for your domain.